-The map accompanying this paper has been reduced from the large map to a scale of 2.64 inches to a statute mile In my first notice of these hills I made use of the letters of the alphabet in naming the cairns but having since found that there are remains of others not included in that description I am now obliged to mark these with index figures to some of the letters in order that the same letters as formerly used may still apply as the names of the cairns The hill on the western extremity of the range attaining a height of 842 feet is situated in the parish of Loughcrew and is called Carnbawn.
+The map accompanying this paper has been reduced from the large map to a scale of 2.64 inches to a statute mile In my first notice of these hills I made use of the letters of the alphabet in naming the cairns but having since found that there are remains of others not included in that description I am now obliged to mark these with index figures to some of the letters in order that the same letters as formerly used may still apply as the names of the cairns.
+The hill on the western extremity of the range attaining a height of 842 feet is situated in the parish of Loughcrew and is called Carnbawn.
 Here I have commenced to describe the relative positions and dimensions of the cairns

-Forty six yards to the west of D are the remains of a cairn seven yards in diameter The loose stones which formed it are nearly all gone leaving in the centre three large flags laid on edge forming a chamber twelve feet in length and two feet in breadth pointing in the direction of east 20° south.
+Forty six yards to the west of Cairn D are the remains of a cairn seven yards in diameter.
+The loose stones which formed it are nearly all gone leaving in the centre three large flags laid on edge forming a chamber twelve feet in length and two feet in breadth pointing in the direction of east 20° south.

-Traces of this cairn only sufficient to indicate the site remain and these show it to have been about five yards in diameter
+Traces of this cairn only sufficient to indicate the site remain and these show it to have been about five yards in diameter.

-Only one of the roofing flags covering the commencement of the passage remains in its original position Across the entrances of the southern and western chambers are laid stones about a foot in height and from four to five inches in thickness On the floor of the northern crypt rests a rude sepulchral stone basin three feet five inches long two feet four inches broad and five inches thick Under this basin were found a portion of a bone pin and a flake of flint.
+Only one of the roofing flags covering the commencement of the passage remains in its original position Across the entrances of the southern and western chambers are laid stones about a foot in height and from four to five inches in thickness.
+On the floor of the northern crypt rests a rude sepulchral stone basin three feet five inches long two feet four inches broad and five inches thick.
+Under this basin were found a portion of a bone pin and a flake of flint.

 In the south western corner of the southern chamber at a and about a foot from the bottom was found imbedded among the clay and stones which filled it up a brown ironstone ball three inches in diameter and well rounded Several fragments of bones lay scattered indiscriminately here and there upon the floor At a distance of about two feet outside the circumference stand three pillar stones Seven of the stones in these chambers are sculptured.

-The breadth of the southern chamber is 2 feet 7 inches of the western chamber 4 feet at rear diminishing towards its entrance to 3 feet 2 inches of the northern chamber 4 feet 2 inches on the floor of which rests a rude stone basin 4 feet 3 inches long 4 feet broad and about 6 inches thick Loose stones and earth filled the chambers and passage for about a foot and a half in depth The passage itself from that to the bottom a depth of about 3 feet was completely packed with bones in a fragmentary state nearly all showing evidences of having been burnt and were found mixed with several small fragments of quartz From the human remains found in the passage and crypts of this cairn I have collected:
+The breadth of the southern chamber is 2 feet 7 inches of the western chamber 4 feet at rear diminishing towards its entrance to 3 feet 2 inches of the northern chamber 4 feet 2 inches on the floor of which rests a rude stone basin 4 feet 3 inches long 4 feet broad and about 6 inches thick.
+Loose stones and earth filled the chambers and passage for about a foot and a half in depth.
+The passage itself from that to the bottom a depth of about 3 feet was completely packed with bones in a fragmentary state nearly all showing evidences of having been burnt and were found mixed with several small fragments of quartz.
+From the human remains found in the passage and crypts of this cairn I have collected:

 150 different pieces of bones